oracle-livelabs/goldengate/oci-ggs/extract/extract.md

 ## Task 2: Add Transaction Data and a Checkpoint Table

-> **Note:** Ensure that you enable supplemental logging before adding an Extract or you may encounter errors.
+> **NOTE:** Ensure that you enable supplemental logging before adding an Extract or you may encounter errors.
 If you encounter errors, delete and add the Extract before trying again.

 1. Open the navigation menu and then click **Configuration**.